 - Suspension of your driving privileges

-In any state, driving under the influence is considered a severe offense.
+In any state, driving under the influence is considered a severe offense and can result in a DUI charge in both the state where you received the ticket and your home state.
 Therefore, the crime is not only chargeable in the state where you received the ticket, but also in your home state.
 For example, if you live in Illinois but are charged with a DUI in the state of Louisiana, according to the Interstate Driver’s License Compact, your license can be suspended in both states.
+An interstate driver’s license can be affected by DUI charges due to the Interstate Driver’s License Compact.

 The Interstate Driver’s License Compact was created to provide communication between states regarding licensing and driving offenses.
 According to the compact, for you to be subject to civil penalties for a DUI in both Louisiana and your home state, there are a few requirements.